kylebarron/arro3/pyo3-arrow/README.md

 # ]
 ```

-In this example, we use pyarrow to create the original array and to view the result, but the use of pyarrow is not required.
+In this example, we use PyArrow to create the original array and to view the result, but the use of PyArrow is not required.
 It does, at least, show how the Arrow PyCapsule Interface makes it seamless to share these Arrow objects between Python Arrow implementations.

 ### Using Arrow data as input